Are You Facing Charges For Cultivating Marijuana?

 Contact a Knowledgeable Marijuana Defense Attorney

-The Oakland criminal defense attorneys at Ahmed & Sukaram may be able to help you avoid a felony conviction for marijuana cultivation.
+The Oakland criminal defense attorneys at Ahmed & Sukaram, Attorneys at Law, may be able to help you avoid a felony conviction for marijuana cultivation.
 It is also possible that we may be able to convince the district attorney to reduce this charge to a misdemeanor offense of simple possession of marijuana, which is punishable by only a fine of $100.

 Alternatively, if avoiding prison and receiving probation is not good enough, we are experienced Alameda County criminal defense lawyers who are able to represent you to the fullest in a trial before a jury of your peers.